Aime2k2/Projects/README.md

 # Projects
-This is repository for persornal project of data Science and maachine  learning i worked on
+This is repository for persornal project of data Science and machine  learning i worked on During both academiic and non acodemic purpose.